microsoft/msquic/docs/TSG.md

 - URO can be administratively turned off system-wise from a netsh knob.
 Check by running `netsh int udp show global`.
 If `Receive Offload State` is displayed as `disabled`, then URO has been administratively disabled.

 - Take a look at the IP interface rundown traces.
-SW RSC/URO applicable must be TRUE for URO to work.
-If it is FALSE, it means the underlying miniport driver is using NDIS 5 or the interface medium is not compatible (e.g. KDNic).
+Software RSC/URO applicable must be `TRUE` for URO to work.
+If it is `FALSE`, it means the underlying miniport driver is using NDIS 5 or the interface medium is not compatible (e.g. KDNic).
 ```
 [2]0E64.0E3C::2022/03/22-17:42:50.604598400 [Microsoft-Windows-TCPIP]Framing: interface rundown: Interface = 8, Luid = 0x6008000000000, Address family = 2(IPV4), Compartment = 1, Isolation mode = 0(None), Isolation ID = 0, DL address = 0x00155D563406, Interface type = 6, Physical medium type = 19(NdisPhysicalMediumOther), SW RSC/URO applicable = 0(FALSE), SW RSC enabled = 0(FALSE), Alias = Ethernet (Kernel Debugger).
 ```